Artexis10/automation-suite/contributing.md

 ### Folder Naming

-- Use Title Case with spaces for tool categories: `Backup Tools`, `Media Tools`
+- Use lowercase kebab-case for all directories: `backup-tools`, `media-tools`
-- Use descriptive names for subfolders: `Live Chat Downloader`
+- Use descriptive kebab-case names for subfolders: `live-chat-downloader`

 ---